haileywallace/ligand_mapping/README.md

 git pull https://github.com/haileywallace/ligand_mapping.git
 ```

 All of the required packages should be in the included environment.
-To activate this environment, type:
+To create this environment, type:
 ```
 conda env create -f ligand_map.yml
 ```